Set up Log Observer Connect for Splunk Cloud Platform 🔗

 Prerequisites 🔗

-Ensure that token authentication is enabled in your Splunk Cloud Platform instance.
+• Token authentication is enabled for your Log Observer Connect service account in your Splunk Cloud Platform instance.
 See Securing Splunk Cloud Platform: Enable or disable token authentication token to learn how.
-The Splunk Cloud users you configure in the following section must have the sc_admin role.

 Set up Log Observer Connect 🔗